skyvers/Aged-care/readme.md

 - Skills You'll Need
 - Skills You'll Develop

-# 2. AgedCare App Overview
+# 2. Aged care App Overview

 This tutorial will talk about how to create an advanced application through the Enterprise Application Framework - [Skyve foundry](https://foundry.skyve.org/).